-You’ve been promoted from individual contributor within a team to a managerial role.
+You’ve been promoted from an individual contributor within a team to a managerial role.
 There are many skill sets, toolsets, and mindsets you’ll have to learn and make your own.
 One of the most critical of all will be how you find, select, and nurture members of your team.
 Your team is either essential to your success or the reason for failure.

 Often your focus as a new manager may be targeted at becoming the “decider in chief” or, on setting a bold vision.
 Or on taking that creativity and energy you exhibited as a team member and scaling it beyond yourself.
-You may have accidentally become someone within the organization who is now responsible for not only being a great solo contributor, but also building a team that can do things you could never do yourself.
+You may have accidentally become someone within the organization who is now responsible for not only being a great solo contributor but also building a team that can do things you could never do yourself.

 Warren Bennis, one of the most cited leadership researchers, studied how great groups are formed and go on to change the world.
 He discovered something subtle but profound in his research for “Organizing Genius,” great groups create great leaders, and great leaders create great groups.
 You can’t be a leader if nobody wants to follow you or if your mission and vision don’t inspire them to strive.
 You can’t grow as a leader yourself if you aren’t curious and open about the new directions and superpowers that are a part of your team.

-When you are suddenly in the room as a hiring manager interviewing potential candidates, you are making decisions that will really make or break your career.
+When you are suddenly in the room as a hiring manager interviewing potential candidates, you are making decisions that will make or break your career.
 Hireguide conducted a study of hiring managers and found that over 74% of them admitted that they had hired the wrong person in the last year, which could represent between 33% and over 100% of the cost of that person’s salary when it came time to deal with the problem.

-The Cult of Genius
+The cult of genius

-One of the dangers of suddenly becoming a hiring manager is that you’ll believe if you just find people who can think like you do, it’ll all work out.
+One of the dangers of suddenly becoming a hiring manager is that you’ll believe if you just find people who can think as you do, it’ll all work out.
 But the insidious nature of that belief is that you fool yourself into thinking that intelligence is fixed or that if you’re smart about one thing you can apply those smarts to any topic.
 Unfortunately this sort of “fixed mindset” ignores what we now know about both intelligence and how to thrive in business.
 It can lead to a cult of genius within your organization that leads to a dangerous monoculture of people who think and act just like you do.
 That may make you feel comfortable as you get your feet on the ground as a new manager, but beware.
 This thinking can create a psychologically unsafe environment where people are afraid to make mistakes or ask for help and blame themselves for not being smart enough (I guess I’m just not good at X or Y).

 If you build a team of people who are experts in just the same way that you are, it can lead to a tragic inability to make wise predictions about where your business is going.
 James Surowiecki noted in his book, The Wisdom of the Crowds, that groups of experts tend to self-reinforce their own beliefs–creating an echo chamber–and are often the least likely to be able to assess the accuracy of their predictions.
 So not only do they fool themselves into believing they have all the information they need to make a critical prediction, but once they do, they fool themselves into believing that the prediction is a good one.
 As a new manager try not to fall into this seductive trap.